aarjmand/exchangerates/docs/architecture.md

 With each API call, a new JSON file is generated following the naming convention `raw_rates_{current_timestamp}.json`, where `{current_timestamp}` represents the timestamp of the current data extraction.
 This approach ensures that each dataset is uniquely identified and timestamped, facilitating traceability and versioning within the data pipeline.

 ![Raw json file](./img/raw.png)

 #### Structured Layer
+In the implemented code, the latest JSON file residing in the raw layer is read to extract the exchange rates data.
+Subsequently, this data undergoes a series of transformations, including cleaning and de-duplication as required.

+To enhance traceability, two metadata columns, namely "source_file" and "extract_time," are appended to the dataset, facilitating the tracking of data sources and extraction times.
+Utilizing a Slowly Changing Dimension (SCD2) approach, an additional column "current" is introduced to delineate the current records.

 ![Structured json file](./img/structured.png)